 Programs that involve contractual agreements with other institutions and/or programs that involve a significant share of off-campus instruction may also require review by our accrediting body, the Middle States Commission on Higher Education.
 Our eligibility to receive federal financial aid for our students depends on our maintaining accreditation through Middle States.

-What proposals need to go through formal academic program approval?
+What proposals need to go through formal academic program approval with New York State?

 New academic programs